Adele Diamond: Teacher and speaker

-She is also a much sought-after speaker.
-She has delivered over 500 invited talks including hundreds of keynote addresses and over 20 named lectures.
-She has given these in Canada, the US, Australia, Austria, Belgium, Brazil, Chile, Denmark, Ecuador, Germany, India, Indonesia, Israel, Italy, Lebanon, Mexico, the Netherlands, New Zealand, Portugal, South Africa, Spain, Sweden, Switzerland, and the UK.
-Videos of some of her talks are online, including of her TEDx talk.
+Diamond's courses have received numerous positive reviews throughout her career.
+She has almost 600 invited addresses, including hundreds of keynote addresses and over 30 named lectures.
+She has spoken in North America and abroad (including in Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Chile, Czechoslovakia, Denmark, Ecuador, France, Germany, India, Indonesia [Bali & Java], Ireland, Israel, Italy, Mexico, the Netherlands, New Zealand, Peru, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, Thailand, and the UK [England, Scotland, and Wales]).

 Selected publications

 Diamond has authored or co-authored about a hundred papers on her research work.
-What follows are some of her selected publications:
+Below are selected publications: